 Subject ICT; Creative iMedia Exam Board: OCR Assessment structure: One exam; Creative iMedia in the media industry worth 40% 2 coursework units worth 30% each.
-These qualifications will assess the application of creative media skills through their practical use.
+Topics covered in this These qualifications will assess the application of creative media course include: skills through their practical use.
 The qualification will encourage independence, creativity and awareness of the digital media sector.
 Creative iMedia in the media industry In this unit you will learn about the sectors, products and job roles that form the media industry.
 You will learn the legal and ethical issues considered and the processes used to plan and create digital media products.
 You will learn how media codes are used within the creation of media products to convey meaning, create impact and engage audiences.
 You will learn to choose the most appropriate format and properties for different media products.
 Visual identity & digital graphics In this unit you will learn how to develop visual identities for clients.
 You will also learn to apply the concepts of graphic design to create original digital graphics which incorporate your visual identity to engage a target audience.
-Completing this unit will introduce the foundations for further study or a wide range of roles within the media industry.
-Interactive digital media In this unit you will learn to design and create interactive digital media products for chosen platforms.
+Completing this unit will introduce the foundations for further study or a wide range of roles within the media industry. · Interactive digital media In this unit you will learn to design and create interactive digital media products for chosen platforms.
 You will learn to select, edit and repurpose multimedia content of different kinds and create the structure and interactive elements necessary for an effective user experience.
 Completing this unit will provide you will the basic skills for further study or a range of creative and technical job roles within the media industry.
-This course is ideal for: This course is ideal for students who wish to develop their knowledge and practical skills in creative digital media products such as websites and digital graphics.
+This course is ideal for: This serves is ideal for students who wish to develop their This course is ideal for: This course is ideal for students who wish to develop their knowledge and practical skills in creative digital media products such as websites and digital graphics.
 If you enjoy the creative side of ICT designing and creating a product for a particular audience, this is a perfect course.
-Progress from this course: (KEY STAGE 5 or possible careers) Cambridge Technical Creative iMedia provides a strong base for progression to Further Education, whether it is on to the Level 3 Cambridge Technical ICT, A Levels, apprenticeship or work.
-Careers in ICT, Digital Marketing.
-For more information please contact: Mr Bateman
+Progress from this Cambridge Technical Creative iMedia provides a strong base for course: progression to Further Education, whether it is on to the Level 3 Cambridge Technical ICT, A Levels, apprenticeship or work. careers) Careers in ICT, Digital Marketing.
+For more information Mr Bateman please contact: -